-We have used this expertise and experience to develop a methodology which we believe is practicable and best meets the requirements of the UK WEEE system in the current situation.
+We have used this expertise and experience to develop a methodology which we believe is practicable and best meets the requirements of the UK WEEE system in the current situation, fully taking into account the requirements of the regulations and Government guidance.
+It builds on the methodology we proposed for 2016 which was accepted by Defra.
+Whilst the approach is broadly similar we have incorporated some enhancements and detailed improvements for 2017 based on feedback and operational experience.

-If this methodology is accepted by Defra we will appoint Grant Thornton UK LLP as independent compliance fee operator.
-Grant Thornton are a well-known national accountancy firm who have considerable experience of regulatory processes and possess the proven expertise and capability to perform the required role whilst ensuring the high degrees of confidentiality necessary.
+If this methodology is accepted by Defra we will put forward Grant Thornton UK LLP to be appointed as independent compliance fee operator.
+Grant Thornton have direct experience of the compliance fee process having been appointed as administrator and successfully managed the process for the 2016 compliance year.
+They are a well-known national accountancy firm who have considerable experience of regulatory processes and possess the proven expertise and capability to perform the required role whilst ensuring the high degrees of confidentiality necessary.